The Grant Committee is pleased to announce the following recipients for the 2021-2022 fiscal year:

 The Literary Society of the Southwest is an advocate for literature and literacy in the community.
 The Society hosts presentations by outstanding authors who speak about the journey to become an author and the books they have written.
 Annual membership fees and generous donations provide funding for the mission of the Literary Society to make contributions to community organizations to support literacy programs.

-The Grant Committee is pleased to announce the following recipients of $3,000 each for the 2020-2021 fiscal year:
+The Grant Committee is pleased to announce the following recipients for the 2020-2021 fiscal year:

 The Friends of Scottsdale Public Library